kibokoland-adventures/kibokoland-adventure-website-redesign/_posts/daytrip/2019-11-9-lake-duluti.md

 expect:
   video:
-    url: <iframe width="560" height="315" src="https://www.youtube.com/embed/Ynf67DbR9yk" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+    url: <iframe width="560" height="315" src="https://www.youtube.com/embed/MZwAfsO21-c" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 itinerary:

-  - paragraph: "A tour in the destination involves walking in Duluti forest, canoeing, fishing and many more"
+  - paragraph: We will pick you up from your hotel and drive to Lake Duluti, a 30 minutes drive from Arusha Town.
+Lake Duluti lies 10 minutes from the nearest small town, Tengeru.

+  - paragraph: Upon arrival at Duluti we shall check-in and trail our way deeper into the paradise for Birds and Reptiles.
+Enjoying beautiful Bird calls and sights of Cormorants, Kingfishers, African Darters and Herons as they fish and swim in the Lake.

+  - paragraph: Based on your activity schedule  walking and canoeing are some of the exciting activities you can enjoy.

-  - paragraph: "Take lunch in the Lake Duluti restaurant"
+  -  paragraph: Luckily for us we can take our lunch sorrounded with the beautiful Bird calls and the majestic greenery vegetatition of Lake Duluti.

+  - paragraph: We will call it a day after all the breath taking moments that defines Lake Duluti are all but done.
+Wave goodbye to the beautiful paradise of Birds and Reptiles, hop in our private minivan and re-live  the moments we made as we head back to our hotel.

 remarks:
-  - paragraph: Book in advance, since this is one of our most popular day tours.
-The tour runs six days a week, so you can easily fit it intro your Town Tour itinerary .

-  - paragraph: This can be encouporated in other packeges too, please create your bucket list and send it to us to we can create you a quote!
+  - paragraph: This tour can be incorporated  in other itineraries too, please create your bucket list and send it over so we can create you a quote!